-- discussing course outcomes to achieve a shared understanding of them. - discussing progress towards meeting the achievement of course outcomes. - conferring regularly throughout the course.
+- 1. Students are responsible for identifying learning goals and consulting with the instructor to discuss ways to meet these goals. - 2.
+A learning partnership is essential for the successful completion of this course.
+Both the student and instructor will communicate openly, demonstrate respect in the relationship and work to establish and maintain a collaborative relationship.
+This can be achieved by: - discussing course outcomes to achieve a shared understanding of them. - discussing progress towards meeting the achievement of course outcomes. - conferring regularly throughout the course.
 The reflective journal may enhance the dialogue between the instructor and student and the dialogue may enhance the reflective journal. - 3.
-The purpose of this course is to learn about the role of the public health nurse and nurses in rehabilitation services while providing services to clients, families, groups and populations in the community.
+The purpose of this course is to learn about the role of the public health nurse and nurses in rehabilitation services while providing services in collaboration with the community health nurse to clients, families, groups and populations in the community.
 Students are expected to make safe nursing decisions.
 The instructor is available for consultation and collaborative interaction with clients as required.